01 Oct Arthritis and your feet

 - Try shoes on with prescribed insoles/orthotics.
 Some orthotics require extra depth.

 Finding it difficult to find a shoe that fits?
 Having ongoing pain with your feet with no help from footwear alone?
-See Hayley the podiatrist for ‘extra’ advice as she knows FEET.
+See our podiatrist for ‘extra’ advice as they know FEET.

 (Arthritis Australia 2017)